jeremiasrg/terraform-vm-code/README.md

 ### 4- Apply and/ or destroy

-After to check the plan, now we will apply the infra changes
+After to check the plan, we will apply the infra changes

 ```
 terraform apply